 Want ideas and examples on how to do a resume summary?
 Check out our guide: “How To Write A Resume Summary: 21 Best Examples You Will See”

 Have no job experience, or at least no experience related to the job you’re applying for?

+No worries!
 Choose the objective for your resume outline.
 Here, you’ll highlight transferable skills from other areas and make the case that though you don’t have experience with this position, you do have experience relevant to it.

 Need more advice and examples on how to make outline resume objectives?
 Take a look at this one: “20+ Resume Objective Examples - Use Them On Your Resume (Tips)”

 Want to say even more?
 Then make the perfect resume outline worksheet, land the job, and then you can talk to them all you want!

 Great, we’ve warmed up, stretched, and our resume outline juices are flowing.
 Now it’s time to get down to the nitty-gritty: your professional experience section.
 There are two different paths we can take here, depending on your experience:

 Have experience related to the job you’re applying for?
 Did you opt for the resume summary above?
 If yes to one or both questions, then let’s stick with reverse-chronological, the basic resume format.

 We’ll list your last job, dates in the position, city/state/country, and a bulleted list of tasks and achievements which you’ll curate to impress the hiring manager.

 Pro Tip: People often use this section just to itemize tasks they performed in each position, but these don’t say much to the employer.
 Add quantifiable achievements that will show them you’re the one, like in the above example.